felixschulz385/growth-and-temperature/code/data/download/glass/readme.md

-# 🌍 GLASS File Downloader and GCS Uploader
+# 🌍 File Downloader and GCS Uploader

-This project downloads geospatial files from the [GLASS archive](https://glass.hku.hk/) and uploads them to a specified Google Cloud Storage (GCS) bucket.
-The containerized app is designed to run once (e.g. via a Kubernetes Job), checking what files already exist in GCS, downloading missing files, and uploading them.
+This project downloads data files from one or more **pluggable sources** (e.g. [GLASS archive](https://glass.hku.hk/)) and uploads them to a specified Google Cloud Storage (GCS) bucket.

+The containerized app is designed to run once (e.g. via a Kubernetes Job), checking which files already exist in GCS, downloading missing files, and uploading them.
+It supports multiple data sources using a unified interface (`BaseDataSource`), making it easy to extend.

 ---